+About the Inventor

-About the Inventors Dr. John DesJardins Assistant Professor of Bioengineering at Clemson University Dr. John DesJardins is an Assistant Professor of Bioengineering at Clemson University.
+Dr. John DesJardins is an Assistant Professor of Bioengineering at Clemson University.
 He earned his Ph.D. in Bioengineering from Clemson University and possesses over 20 years of experience as a biomechanical research engineer.
 He currently serves as the director of the Laboratory of Orthopedic Design and Engineering at Clemson University as well as the Frank H. Stelling and C. Dayton Riddle Orthopaedic Education and Research Laboratory at CUBEInC.
 Dr. DesJardins holds two issued patents and several U.S. and foreign applications.
 His research interests focus on total joint replacement, orthopaedic biomechanics, and biomaterials.
-For more information on this technology contact: Chris Gesswein Director of Licensing for Technology Transfer E: agesswe@clemson.edu P: (864) 656-0797